 Mayo Clinic Medical Psychology Fellowship Program aims include advanced specialty competence in clinical practice, specialty competence in research and scholarship, and specialty competence in consultation and inter-professional skills.
 Over the past five years, the post-fellowship employment rate has been 95 percent.
 Graduates are employed in a range of clinical and academic settings across the country.

 The Medical Psychology Fellowship at Mayo Clinic began in 1986.
-Since that time, more than 75 fellows have completed their training in the fellowship and its specialty postdoctoral programs.
-We anticipate that three or four trainees across the three specialties will complete this program annually.
+Since that time, more than 85 fellows have completed their training in the fellowship and its specialty postdoctoral programs.
+We anticipate three or four trainees across the three specialties will complete this program annually.